Jack Elder (umpire)

 Jack Elder (1885 – 24 December 1944) was an Australian rules football umpire who in 1996 was named as the VFL/AFL's "Umpire of the Century".

-He officiated as field umpire in 295 VFL matches (plus 7 as a boundary umpire) between 1906 and 1922.
-This included 39 finals and 10 Grand Finals, both of which stand as the all-time record for any umpires active only during the time when matches were controlled by a single umpire; his record of 10 Grand Finals remains a joint record for all eras, with only Matt Stevic (who umpired during the era of three field umpires) matching it.
+He officiated as field umpire in 295 VFL matches (plus seven as a boundary umpire) between 1906 and 1922.
+This included 39 finals and 10 grand finals, both of which stand as the all-time record for any umpires active only during the time when matches were controlled by a single umpire; his record of ten grand finals stood as the outright record for more than 100 years, until Matt Stevic (who umpired during the eras of three and four field umpires) surpassed it in 2023.
 He also held the position of Umpire's Advisor in 1923.

 In a famous incident in the 1910 VFL Grand Final, a massive brawl broke out between Collingwood and Carlton players during the last quarter.
 A number of players were felled and four players were reported (the first in Grand Final history), yet the fight kept going.
 Elder settled matters by blowing his whistle and bouncing the ball.
 Most of the combatants looked on, stunned, as the game recommenced without them, so they had no option but to forget about the fight.

 His umpiring philosophy was quoted in The Sporting Globe more than a decade after his retirement.